1890 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 The team had no coach during its 1890 season.
 Practice sessions began in late September under the leadership of the team's captain William C. Malley.
 One of the new features introduced by Malley during the pre-season practice was the "V" formation used successfully in the East.
 The U. of M. Daily noted: "[T]he spectators have had many a laugh as the boys would form an invincible V and split the wind with it, but if they had nothing but the wind to buck against, they have at least been learning to stand shoulder to shoulder."

 Malley ran announcements in the student newspaper inviting interested players to try out for the team.
 In the days leading up to the first game, football practice was conducted on campus at 4:20 p.m. each day.

 Horace Greely Prettyman provided a training table at which football candidates could eat supper, and a bath and dressing room for use by the football players was established in the basement of the medical building.

 Two new players stood out in the pre-season practice sessions: halfback George Jewett, who had "played a rattling game" for Ann Arbor High School in 1889; and center Thomas L. Chadbourne, who had played center for Phillips Exeter Academy in 1889.
 Although Jewett in 1890 became the first African American to play football for Michigan, no mention of his race is found in the pre-season coverage.

 By mid-October 1890, as the football season began, the University of Michigan had an enrollment of 2,246 students.
 The U. of M. Daily expressed concern when "only about a dozen men were out for foot-ball practice" on October 6, five days before the opening game.

 On October 14, 1890, an open meeting was held by the school's Rugby Association (the football team's governing body at that time) to discuss the future of, and funding for, the football team.
 Only 27 students attended the meeting.
 A letter published in the U. of M. Daily reported that all of the association's officers were absent, though captain William C. Malley presided in a praiseworthy manner.
 The letter's author expressed concern over the lack of spirit for the football team among the school's students: "Now, this is deplorable!
 It is discouraging to those few U. of M. patriots who have trained so faithfully under Captain Malley's direction for the past two weeks."